fersilva362/fersilva362/README.md

 # Hi !
 In 2018 I started my carrer in the software development.
-Since then, I have dedicated myself to learn React, JavaScript,Flutter  to get  the best entry-level tech jobs for a career in the technolog for applications.
+Since then, I have dedicated myself to learn React, JavaScript,Flutter  to get  the best entry-level tech jobs for a career in the technology for applications.

 In my projects I enjoy coding in a variety of programming languages.: